BytecodeAgency/awesome-bytecode/README.md

 ### Interal projects

-* Ping Pong app, keeping track of ping pong scores within a team
+* Ping Pong app, keeping track of ping pong scores within a team (coming soon ™)
 * Bytecode Website, we put money where our mouth is, so our website is AGPL-3.0 licenced
-* Coding Standards, the Bytecode coding standards we follow
+* Bytecode Coding Standards, the Bytecode coding standards we follow
 * Bytecode's CodiMD fork, to create easy documents/presentations in Bytecode branding

 ### Free software (free as in freedom)